Alpha Preparatory School

 Impact

-During their time at Alpha Preparatory School, children will have developed a secure knowledge and understanding of people, events and context from the historical period covered.
+During their time at Alpha, children will have developed a secure knowledge and understanding of people, events and context from the historical period covered.
 The skills developed will include:

 • The ability to think critically about history and communicate their viewpoint with confidence.